 I've read and listened to a lot of different stuff these past few months—from Ram Dass to Brene Brown, Deepak to Sadhguru, Stephen P to Stephen C to a whole smattering of non Stephens in between—and I've yet to go from cover to cover without the cynical side of me attempting at least one eye-roll to the nearest exit.
 But because I held strong and didn’t run for the exits every time I ran into a 'something feels dumb' bit, I've been able to accumulate a large collection of 'something feels right' bits deep in my subconscious—a place where a lot of important re-wiring gets done.
 Or so I was told by one of the books I listened to.

 Which leads me to the best part and a tidy conclusion: when you focus your energy on bettering yourself, the positive personal changes you make eventually start seeping out into your surroundings (like your friends, your family, your community, etc).
 And sometimes that sort of stuff can snowball.

 Which means that even though you can't change THE world, you can change YOUR world (ie. the world you directly interact with).
 And if enough of us get on the same "change YOUR world" strategy, by looking inwards and working on ourselves, eventually that capital (wh)Y starts fading from the YOUR WORLD and—oh shit—now we're changing OUR WORLD.

 I know, I know…

-(but this goofy stuff might be the only way to right the ship)
+(but looking into this goofy ‘spiritual’ stuff might be the only way to right the ship)

 PS - If you're also on that goofy path towards "trying to become enlightened", I'd love to hear what things (books, teachers, methods, etc) have resonated with you along the way.
 Leave a comment or shoot me an email — or just holler at me on the socials and I will also start sharing some of the things that have caused little "aha moments" for me on the HI54 blog / socials.